lugu/toner_chip_reset/README.md

 ![Picture of toner](/images/sp112_toner.png)

-So in order to re-fill the toner, there is two things to do:
+In order to re-fill those toner, there are two steps:

-	1. re-fill the toner with ink
+1. fill the toner with ink
-	2. reset the toner chip
+2. replace the toner chip

+There is plenty of information available explaning the first step.

 For the first part, there is extensive explaination on the internet.
 So i would just point to this documentation: